brorb/710-wiki/Content/Concepts/TTH.md

 > ```

-Their logo feature a two hands on a red background.
+Their logo features two hands inside a red circle/ellipse.
 The hands are a symbolization of human work.<!-- discord-cite:cite-mgqt94ga-p0y1ah -->

 This logo would appear in videos such as [[LOG-116.mp4]] and [[LOG-15.mmp44]] and at the end of the [[STATION_8 TERMINAL 8]] livestream, indicating that TTH is behind these videos.